aksommerville/fullmoon4/README.md

 - [ ] verify: buried_treasure and buried_door. shovellable, etc
 - [ ] verify: Map flag commands eg ANCILLARY, also "sketch" important, must come before sprites and doors.
 - [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
+- [ ] verify: Non-adjacent maps with 'hero' must have an intervening 'saveto' on any possible path.
+- - Otherwise there's a map that could save to two different places depending on history.
 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
 - [ ] Translation.
+- [ ] Once saving works: Consider "Are you sure?" for New Game when a save file exists.
+- [ ] bigpc: Drop "-drivers" from config keys.
+Just "--video=glx,drm" etc should do. (check all makefiles)

 ### Full Maps